After a holiday season full of indulgence, you are motivated to start 2021 off on the right foot.

 Luckily, this year you’re going to do things differently with a better approach.

 This is the year you make sweeping changes and love the way you look, feel and perform.

-Toss aside the pink dumbbells, scrap the fad diets and let’s do this thing right.
-And it starts with lifting heavy weights.
+Toss aside the Zumba DVD, scrap the fad diets and let’s do this thing right.

 Thanks to the popularity of Crossfit and celebrities such as Kate Upton adopting weight training, it’s becoming more commonplace as a means to lose weight.